 The law does not say how much time can be taken off, or how many occasions.
 However, the law states that the amount of time an employee is allowed to take off should be 'reasonable'.

 It's a good idea if the employer is as flexible as they can be, depending on the employee's circumstances.

-Employees can 'self-certify' for the first seven days off work due to sickness or if they have been advised to self-isolate due to COVID-19.
+Employees can normally 'self-certify' for the first seven days off work due to sickness.

-If your employee needs to self-isolate due to COVID-19 for more than seven days, they can get an online self-isolation note from the NHS website.
+However, as your employee will need to self-isolate due to COVID-19 for 10 days, they can get an online self-isolation note from the NHS website.

 If your employees are required to self-isolate, they should follow your usual sickness reporting process.
 You should use your discretion concerning the need for medical evidence for certification for employees who are unwell.

-An employer can refuse or cancel holiday, but they must let you know beforehand by at least the same amount of time as the amount you requested.
+An employer can refuse or cancel holiday, but you must let an employee know beforehand by at least the same amount of time as the amount they requested.

 An employer can: